Semi-compactness and multiple oscillating pulses in kink scattering: Abstract

 \section{Abstract}

-In this work we consider models of asymmetric kinks, where the behavior of the solution in one side is different from the other side.
+In this work we consider model of asymmetric kinks, where the behavior of the solution in one side is different from the other side.
 Also, the models depend of an integer $n$ and, with the increase of $n$, the constructed kink assumes a hybrid character: a compactlike profile on one side and a kinklike profile on the other side.
 We investigate numerically the kink-antikink and antikink-kink dynamics, with the aim to understand the effect of the transition of the usual kink to the semi-compacton structure.
 The kink-antikink process shows the formation of one-bounce windows for small values of $n$.
 The increase of $n$ favors the breaking this structure and the appearance of oscillatory modes.
-For antikink-kink collisions we report the appearance of two-bounce windows for small values of parameters.
-We also found that the suppression of this structure is related to the formation of windows with two-oscillation windows.
+For antikink-kink collisions we report the appearance of two-bounce windows for small values of the parameter.
+We also found an intricate structure of two-oscillation windows.

 \keywords{}